geudde/attic-chest/pages/03.season-2/02.meeting-14/08.anacreontic/docs.md

 <div class="author">Mr Flaxman</div>

-Tell not dull Sophist thy long tale of Fate,
+Tell not dull Sophist thy long tale of fate,
-And Chaos wild — I care not for their date,
+And chaos wild — I care not for their date,
-I’ve tun’d my Lyre in praise of Love,
+I’ve tun’d my lyre in praise of love,
 And all the immortal joys above:
 And as my fingers dance among the trembling strings
-&emsp;I’ll sing of sparkling Wine
+&emsp;I’ll sing of sparkling wine
 &emsp;And Cupid’s golden wings.

 Anacreonides